-As Ernahilde in Wagner's Valkyrie.
+As Brunhilde in Wagner's Valkyrie.

-American prime dorna who was born at Farmington.
-Me, in 1350 and who has become the greatest Brunhi'de of the day and famous in all the great Wagnerian music-dramas such as Lohengrin, The Vadyrie and Tristan and Isolde.
+American prima donna who was born at Farming ton.
+Me., in 1859, and who has become the greatest Brunhilde of the day and famous in all the great Wagnerian music-dramas such as Lohengrin, The Valkyrie and Tristan and Isolde.
 After a course of study in Boston and a season as vocalist with Gilmore's band, she made her operatic debut at Brescia in 1879 in La Traviata.
 Studied the role of Elsa under Mme.
 Cosima Wagner, creating the part at the Bayreuth festival.

 Mme.
 Nordica has a repertoire of forty operas.
-She recently announced that she would establish can the banks of the Hudson an institution modeled after Bayreath, where American music students could receive the best training without journeying to Germany.
+She recently announced that she would establish on the banks of the Hudson an institution modeled after Bayreuth, where American music students could receive the best training without journeying to Germany.